• Skip to primary navigation

 (link to in-depth post on Advent traditions)

 We can turn holidays into true “holy days”.
-I grew up in a very loving Christian home, but we did not have a lot of faith-traditions aside from our consistent corporate worship.
-Our church did not emphasize anything beyond “personal devotions”, and even as a teen I felt something lacking in my spiritual life.
+I grew up in a very loving Christian home, but we did not have a lot of faith traditions aside from our consistent corporate worship.
+Our church did not emphasize anything beyond “personal devotions”; even as a teen, I felt something lacking in my spiritual life.

 One year I even made an advent wreath and persuaded my family to light advent candles, but it did not become a tradition until I had my own little ones.